 - Add into the food processor the remaining ingredients and pulse until combined.

-- Scoop 3 tablespoons of the mixture onto the baking sheet and pat down into an even flat, round circle about 1/4 inch or even 1/8 inch thick depending on your preference.
+- Scoop 3 tablespoons of the mixture onto the baking sheet and pat down into an even flat, round circle about ¼ inch or even ⅛ inch thick depending on your preference.
 Do this with the remaining batter.
-I made 16.
+Should be able to make 12.